“These woods are lovely, dark and deep, but I have promises to keep, and miles to go before I sleep, and miles to go before I sleep.” - Robert Frost

 As my wife had told me before I left, it was now time to get myself home, where I belong.
 This time for good.

-(Author’s note: The last few sentences should not be interpreted as a cryptic message.
+(Author’s note: The final two sentences should not be interpreted as a cryptic message.
 I expect to be around many more years to cause aggravation to all those who know me.
 Promises to keep.)